 We all know who Loki is—he’s the god of mischief.
-His job is to run around disturbing shit until it’s time for him to become a power-hungry madman and parade the giants into Asgard to destroy the other gods.
+He’s a power-hungry madman who runs around causing trouble until it’s time for him to parade the giants into Asgard to destroy the other gods.
 Right?

 Well, sort of.

-IN THE BEGINNING…the universe was a really boring place.
-There was little except the no-man’s-nonland of Ginnungagap, which may have existed between primordial worlds of fire and ice.
+…the universe was a really boring place.
+Ginnungagap was a void which may have existed between primordial worlds of fire and ice—Muspellheim and Niflheim, according to The Prose Edda.
 In Ginunngagap lived a literal giant named Ymir as well as a cow named Auðhumla, who fed Ymir with her milk and licked a man named Buri out of the ice.
+(I’m not making this up.)
 These beings were created by hoar frost melting in the heat of Muspellheim, so the mythical worlds we know originated from fire and ice.
-Ymir reproduced by sprouting children from under his arms and the bottoms of his feet.6 Buri’s son Bur, who was probably conceived in the usual way, mated with Bestla, one of Ymir’s descendants; their children Odin, Vili, and Ve slaughtered Ymir and created the worlds out of his dismembered body.
+Ymir reproduced by sprouting children from under his arms and the bottoms of his feet (which gives a whole new meaning to having kids underfoot).
+Buri’s son Bur, who was probably conceived in the usual way, mated with Bestla, who appears to be one of Ymir’s descendants; their children Odin, Vili, and Ve slaughtered Ymir and created the worlds out of his dismembered body.
 So much for respecting your elders.

 So the question is, if the Aesir and the Jötnar are such bitter enemies, then why is Loki in Asgard?
 I will look at that in Part II: Prophesy and Fate.